Brown-ECON2020-Master/hw-intro/README.md

    + Clone
 1. In your laptop, download the [Anaconda distribution of Python](https://www.anaconda.com/distribution/), which comes with all the packages you will need.
 Download the Python 3.x version (, not the Python 2.7 version).
 1. Open Spyder, an Integrated Development Environment (IDE), which is downloaded with the Anaconda distribution.
-1. Write the code to check if the following equation holds true in Python: 0.1+0.1+0.1=0.3.
+1. Write the code to check if the following equations hold true in Python: (1) 0.1+0.1=0.2 & (2) 0.1+0.1+0.1=0.3.
 Use print() for obtaining the result ("True" or "False").
+You can edit your code using the left side of Spyder as shown in the picture below.
+Save your code in your local folder `assignment_intro`.
-1. Submit your work following the steps described below.
+1. Submit your .py file following the steps described below.